jtablesaw/tablesaw/README.md

 and a column-oriented storage format.
 In Java.

 __With Tablesaw, you can import, sort, transform, filter, and summarize tables of up to one billion rows on a laptop.__
-Tablesaw combines tools from high-frequency trading (e.g. primitive collections) and data warehouses (e.g. compressed, column-oriented storage and data structures), to maximize what you can do in a single VM.
+Tablesaw uses tricks from high-frequency trading apps (e.g. primitive collections) and data warehouses (e.g. compressed, column-oriented storage and data structures), to maximize what you can do in a single VM.

 The goal is to make all but the biggest data wrangling jobs approachable without the complexity of distributed computing (HDFS, Hadoop, etc.).